geekzter/azure-vdc/README.md

 - [Terraform Learning](https://learn.hashicorp.com/terraform/)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)
 - [Visual Studio](https://visualstudio.microsoft.com/free-developer-offers/)

+## Limitations & Known Issue's
+- Release Pipelines not yet available in YAML, therefore not included

 ## Disclaimer
 This project is provided as-is, and is not intended as blueprint on howa VDC should be deployed, or Azure components and Terraform should be used.
 It is merely an example on how you can use the technology.
 The project creates a number of Azure resources, you are responsible for monitoring cost.